Multiclass Common Spatial Pattern for EEG based Brain Computer Interface with Adaptive Learning Classifier: Results and Discussion

 \subsection{Data}

 We have implemented proposed method on benchmark dataset of BCI competition IV namely dataset 2a.
 It is a continuous Multiclass Motor Imagery EEG data of 9 subjects.
 It consisted of four different motor imagery class, imagination of the left hand, right hand, both feet and tongue.
 Data was recorded in two session on different days for each patient.
 Each sessions consisted of 6 runs and each run comprised of 48 trials (12 for each class).
 So we have 288 trial for each session.
 Each trail consisted of 7.5 sec recording.
 At the beginning of each trail a fixation cross appeared on the screen and also an acoustic warning tone was also presented.
 After 2 sec cue was presented on screen in the form of arrow which pointed either left, right, down or up corresponding to each of the four class.
 Subjects were asked to imagine respective movement after the cue has been presented till sixth sec.
 This was followed by a 1.5 sec break.
+Figure~\ref{fig:Time_data2} shows the graphical view of the paradigm used for recording.